 When the illness is ending (recovery)

 A common worry: fever has been gone for a day, then comes back.
-Causes range from mild secondary infection to the original viral illness re-emerging — but it warrants a same-day pediatrician call to differentiate.
+Causes range from mild secondary infection to the original viral illness re-emerging.
+Either way, it warrants a same-day pediatrician call to differentiate.

 Recovery is also often slower than parents expect.
 Energy, sleep, and appetite can take a week or two to fully normalize even after the fever ends.
 Be patient; don't push food or routine.
 For appetite specifically after illness, see baby not eating much: when to worry, what to do.
 For routine recovery, see how to build a baby routine that works.